haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 The Snowflake Standard edition is enough and it doesn't matter, which cloud provider you choose and where it is located
 We'd suggest to use the one nearest to you, though.

-Within Snowflake you need to define a data warehouse database and a schema for the loading-layer.
+Within Snowflake you only need to create a data warehouse database.

-Let's call the database DWH_WILLIBALD.
+Let's call the database DWH_WILLIBALD (in this document and its scripts it will be referenced as this).

 ### Connect dbt with the Snowflake account